 - By Electronic Funds Transfer (EFT) – Mayo County Council bank details are:

 |Name||Allied Irish Bank, Main Street, Castlebar, Co.
 Mayo.|

 Note: Please quote Fire Service Invoice no. and your Surname when making payment to ensure the correct allocation of your payment

 Can I apply for a waiver or reduction of the charge?

-If you are an old age pensioner, in receipt of social welfare payment or on a low income you may be entitled to a waiver.
-An Application Form for Waiver/Reduction of Fire Service Charges can be obtained by calling 094 9064001, requesting by email from email@example.com or by downloading the form here.
+If you are an old age pensioner, in receipt of social welfare payment or on a low income you may be entitled to a partial waiver or reduction of the charge.
+An Application Form for Waiver/Reduction of Fire Service Charges can be obtained by calling 094 9064001, requesting by email from firstname.lastname@example.org or by downloading the form here.

 What if I don’t have insurance and I can’t afford to pay the invoice?

 If your insurance company will only pay part of the charge or if you are of limited income you may apply for a waiver/reduction of the charge by completing and submitting an Application Form for Waiver/Reduction of Fire Service Charges as outlined above.